Zone Look-up Map

 - Special manufacturing: Involves processes or chemicals regulated by federal regulations

-The IDO regulates 4 cannabis-related uses as of the 2023 IDO Effective Draft.
+The IDO regulates 4 cannabis-related uses as of the 2024 IDO Effective Draft.

-- General retail - Applies to selling medical cannabis as regulated by the State of New Mexico (Sections 26-2B-1 to 26-2B-10 NMSA 1978 = the Lynn and Eric
+- General retail - Applies to selling medical cannabis as regulated by the State of New Mexico (Sections 26-2B-1 to 26-2B-10 NMSA 1978 = the Lynn and Eric Compassionate Use Act).

-- See Subsection 4-3(D)(37) for use-specific standards.
+- See Subsection 4-3(D)(37) for general retail use-specific standards.

 - Cannabis retail – Applies to selling recreational cannabis as regulated by the State of New Mexico (Sections 26-2C-1 to 26-2C-42 NMSA 1978 = New Mexico Cannabis Regulation Act).

-- For zones that allow this use, see Table 4-2-1 Retail Sales in the Commercial Uses Category for Cannabis retail use.
+- For zones that allow this use, see Table 4-2-1 Retail Sales in the Commercial Uses Category for cannabis retail use.

-- See Subsection 4-3(D)(35) for use-specific standards.
+- See Subsection 4-3(D)(35) for use-specific standards for cannabis retail.
+Some specific standards include:

-- Prohibited within 600 feet of another cannabis retail establishment.
+- Prohibited within 660 feet of another cannabis retail establishment.

 - Prohibited within 300 feet of any school or child day care facility.